 "Next time you're alone… these hands will be mine…" He whispered against her cheek.
 "They will heal me."

-She brought her fingers to his lips, and traced the soften flesh.
+She brought her fingers to his lips and traced the softened flesh.
 "I shouldn't…" She whispered and almost cried harder when he brought his hand up to wipe away her tears.

 "But you will…"

 "Yes."
 She sobbed, her eyes falling shut beneath his touch.

 She could feel his breath warm her lips as he leaned in closer.
 "You want to heal me, don't you Katara?"